Last Updated on

 Of course, planes are an obvious mode of travel, but to Skopje?
 We’ve never found a deal when scouring cheap flights in Europe.
 Never say never, though.

 When exploring the Balkans, you’ll find buses are the most affordable and most common means of travel.
 Our own adventure through this region involved bus after bus after bus.
 From Sofia to Skopje to Tirana to Split, it was the bus life for us.

-If you’re already in Europe (Skopje is great to mix with other capital cities in this region), buses will be wallet-friendly and readily available.
-Finding a direct route may be tough, but you’ll find Skopje listed on many bus routes!
+If you’re already in Europe (Skopje is excellent to mix with other capital cities in this region), buses will be wallet-friendly and readily available.
+Finding a direct route may be tough, but you’ll discover Skopje listed on many bus routes!